 The Czech Republic requires helmets for those under 16.

 Japan adopted a national helmet law in 2008 that requires children under 13 to wear helmets.
-This story reports that 76 per cent of the surveyed parents of kids 1 to 6 years old had bought helmets for their kids, but only 54 per cent said the kids always wear them.
+This page has some info on that.
+A Yomiuri Shinbun article reported that 76 per cent of the surveyed parents of kids 1 to 6 years old had bought helmets for their kids, but only 54 per cent said the kids always wear them.